Can you find a moment in your day to contemplate something awesome?

 Yesterday I had one of those moments while driving home through one of the ritzy parts of Toronto.
 Sometimes I use the time to check out the beautiful homes and landscapes as a way to unwind.
 But yesterday I was a bit late, and in a hurry.
 As I approached a stop sign at one of the neighborhood’s 4-way intersections, I began to slow down, and eventually stopped.
 And stayed stopped.
 No one was moving.
-I began to get irritated at the white van that had stopped half-way through the intersection, blocking all access.
+I began to get irritated at the white van that seemed to be parked half-way through the intersection, blocking all access.

 I was about to beep my horn to indicate my growing impatience, but was caught by surprise.
 From the way my car was positioned, I could see the reason for the van’s curious mid-intersection pause.
 A black bushy-tailed squirrel, with a huge chestnut clenched firmly in its mouth, sauntered ever so slowly across the street in front of the van, as if he knew he had the right of way and that the van driver would not run him over.
 That squirrel sure took his time.
 Suddenly, I saw the humor, and I laughed out loud at how all of us waiting at that intersection were held hostage by a squirrel’s seeming confidence, obliviousness or indifference.